 Wyoming Life Insurance Rights and Regulations

 Under Wyoming State Statutes in Title 26, lawmakers have laid down protection for consumers as well as insurance companies to some extent.
-This creates an environment conducive to fair and ethical business practices, and prevents either side from unfair treatment from the other.
-Life insurance is a mutually beneficial product for consumers and insurance companies, and lawmaker want to keep it that way.
+This creates an environment conducive to fair and ethical business practices and prevents either side from unfair treatment from the other.
+Life insurance is a mutually beneficial product for consumers and insurance companies, and lawmakers want to keep it that way.

 Free Look Period

-Wyoming does not have a mandated free look period for new policy holders, but most companies will provide their clients with a free look nonetheless.
+Wyoming does not have a mandated free look period for new policyholders, but most companies will provide their clients with a free look nonetheless.
 The free look period allows a client to review a policy thoroughly before making a permanent financial commitment.
 During the free look period, a policy owner may decide to return the policy in exchange for a full refund of all premiums paid to date on the policy.
-The free look period begins when the owner signs the policy delivery receipt, and ends in Wyoming after the companies self created free look period of time has elapsed.
+The free look period begins when the owner signs the policy delivery receipt and ends in Wyoming after the company’s self-created free look period of time has elapsed.
 Most companies do provide a free look in the state of Wyoming, but length of this feature can vary between companies and product types, so always check with your agent before committing any money.

-A premium payment can be missed for a variety of reasons, errors with due dates, checks lost in the mail, or an oversight are some examples.
+Premium payment can be missed for a variety of reasons, errors with due dates, checks lost in the mail, or oversight are some examples.
 Because it would be difficult for the business to proceed smoothly if a policy lapsed immediately every time a payment was late, Wyoming has set a minimum period of time before an insurance company can deny a death claim after a missed premium.
-Legislature has set this amount of time at 30 days from the payment due date.
-This protects beneficiaries, and helps policy owners from needing to go through a reinstatement process.
+The legislature has set this amount of time at 30 days from the payment due date.
+This protects beneficiaries and helps policy owners from needing to go through a reinstatement process.